kubernetes/community/contributors/guide/first-contribution.md

 * Help triage issues

-If the above suggestions don't appeal to you, you can browse the [Community Issues] to see who is looking for help.
+If the above suggestions don't appeal to you, you can browse the [issues labeled as a good first issue] to see who is looking for help.
 Those interested in contributing without writing code can also find ideas in the [Non-Code Contributions Guide].